Invited Speaker, Discussant, and Respondent (selected)

 Conference Presentations (selected)

 - "Educational Activism and Community Leadership of Theodore Hsi-en Chen (1902-1991)."
 Association of Asian American Studies Annual Conference 2023.
-April 2023 (Accepted).
+April 2023.

 - ““What Kind of a Taiwanese Are You?”: National Longing, Cultural Belonging, and Inter-Imperial Forces from Manchukuo to North America.”
 Association of Asian Studies Annual Conference.
-March 2023 (Accepted).
+February 2023.

 - “'No Pressure to Do Anything but Have a Good Time': Becoming Taiwanese American in Taiwan’s Study Tour for the Second-Generation Youths in Valerie Soe's Love Boat: Taiwan."
 American Comparative Literature Association Annual Conference.
 June 2022.